goodudetheboy/finance/cfa/mark-meldrum/discounted-cash-flow-applications/note.md

 Let's say for our project/investment, we have maintenance paid every some period of time.
 ![alt text](image/1-maintenance-investment-for-irr.png)

 This will usually mean there will be more than 1 IRR.
+In this case, IRR won't work, **go with NPV** instead.

 > Investment Rule: If IRR > WACC, Accept, else Reject

-## Examples
+### Examples
 Ex: Let's say we invest $\$1M$ for a perpetuity of $\$150k$, with a WACC of $10\%$.
 What's the IRR?

 To find IRR, let